Tengboche: Cultural centre

 Tengboche and the Tengboche Monastery complex built around the village are considered the oldest Sherpa celibate monastery.
-Sherpas (Sherpas are Bhutias who migrated from Tibet and settled in this region of Nepal about 450 years ago) who form the main social community of the region were a pastoral, agricultural and trading community.
+Sherpas (Sherpas are Tibetans who migrated from Tibet and settled in this region of Nepal about 450 years ago) who form the main social community of the region were a pastoral, agricultural and trading community.
 However, with closing of the border with China in 1960 in response to a refugee influx, the trading activity with Nepal ceased resulting in changes in the living style of the Sherpas.
 They adapted to mountaineering and tourism activity as result of large influx of trekkers from various parts of the world.
 The Sherpas found it an economically attractive vocation.
 This forced them to remain away from their village and community for 8 months in year, changed their life styles resulting in erosion of their traditional arts and culture.
 The head lama of the Tengboche Monastery and other community members therefore established a 'Cultural Center' at Tengboche to strengthen the social and cultural values of the Sherpas.
 The Center, set up with community participation, was built in traditional Sherpa style.
 The Centre has a Museum/Library, which has rare sacred Buddhist texts and artefacts, crafts and clothing (donated by community members) and also the Monks' Residence.